Skip to main content

 Overview

-If your project already has an account system, there are two ways you can link Ronin Waypoint to it: as a wallet provider or as an identity provider (IdP).
+If your game already has an account system, there are two ways you can link Ronin Waypoint to it: as a wallet provider or as an identity provider (IdP).
 This guide walks you through the steps for implementing both methods.

 Use cases

-MethodDescriptionUse case
+MethodUse case

 Use Ronin Waypoint as a wallet provider